xs-es/ucc/docs/source/user_guide.rst

    - ``UnitarySynthesis``
    - ``Optimize1qGatesDecomposition``
    - ``CollectCliffords``
-- ``circuit_passes`` containing functions for checking commutation relations
+   - ``HighLevelSynthesis`` (greedy Clifford synthesis)
-- ``transpiler_passes`` consisting of submodules, each designed to perform a different optimization pass on the circuit.
+- ``transpiler_passes`` consisting of submodules, each designed to perform a different optimization or analysis pass on the circuit.

 These include the passes listed in ``UCC_Default1``, along with others for specialized use.
 The full list of transpiler passes available in UCC can be found in the :doc:`api`.